Checklist for new Master's degree students

 Welcome to TUT!

-Your studies at TUT start with the Orientation Week and Introduction to Graduate Studies.
-The Orientation Week for new international students is organised on 21-25 August 2017.
-A preliminary schedule of the Orientation Week is now available!
-Please notice that taking part in the Orientation Week and the Introduction to Graduate Studies course is compulsory for all new students.
-During the Orientation Week you will, e.g., register as a student, sign up for courses, and meet the representatives of your MSc programme and your fellow students.
-Starting your studies without attending the Orientation Week requires a lot of initiative on your part and can be quite challenging.
+Your studies at TUT start with the Welcome Week and Introduction to Graduate Studies.
+The Welcome Week for new international students is organised on 20-24 August 2018.
+Please notice that taking part in the Welcome Week and the Introduction to Graduate Studies course is compulsory for all new students.
+During the week you will, e.g., register as a student, sign up for courses, and meet the representatives of your MSc programme and your fellow students.
+Starting your studies without attending the Welcome Week requires a lot of initiative on your part and can be quite challenging.

 Admission results and accepting the offer of admission

-All applicants have been informed of the admissions decisions by email.
+All applicants will be informed of the admissions decisions by email by the end of March 2018.

 Waiting list for scholarships

-If you have applied for a scholarship, you have been placed on a waiting list for a scholarship.
-The students who have been offered a tuition fee waiver must accept their scholarships by 11 April 2017.
+If you have applied for a scholarship, but are not offered a scholarship in the admission process, you have been placed on a waiting list for a scholarship.
+The students who have been offered a tuition fee waiver must accept their scholarships by 13 April 2018.
 Any scholarships which are not accepted will be offered to students on the waiting list in the order in which they have been placed in the admissions process.
-You will be notified by email 12 April 2017 if you are offered a tuition fee waiver from the waiting list.
+You will be notified by email by the end of April 2018 if you are offered a tuition fee waiver from the waiting list.

 You are required to confirm your study place and to register as attending during the first academic year of your studies.
 Non-attendance during the first year of studies is only possible if it results from documented maternal leave, long-term illness or compulsory Finnish military service.
 Non-attendance during the first year of studies will always cover the whole academic year.
 You must be prepared to prove non-attendance resulting from any of the three reasons mentioned above.
 In these cases, please contact the TUT Admissions Office for further instructions: firstname.lastname@example.org